Molecular-Biophysics-Database/mbdb-model/README.md

 It's also where bugs and suggestions to existing specification can be made by raising issues.

+## Installation

+This a collection of python and bash scripts, which currently is not intended to be used a Python package, hence the installation only involve cloning this repo.

 ## Prerequisites

 * python 3.9+